medialab/artoo/index.md

 **artoo** is a piece of JavaScript code meant to be run in your browser's console to provide you with some scraping utilites.

-**artoo** can therefore be loaded into the JavaScript context of any webpage through a handy bookmarklet you can instantly install by dropping the icon below onto your bookmark bar.
+**artoo** is loaded into the JavaScript context of any webpage through a handy bookmarklet you can instantly install by dropping the icon below onto your bookmark bar.

 <p align="center">
   <a href='{{ site.bookmarklet }}'>